BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_3_Accessing_Bitcoind_with_NodeJS.md

   })
 ```

 The result of the BCRPC functions is a JSON object containing information about any errors and the id of the request.
-When accessing our result, we add ```.result``` to the end of it to specify that we are interested in the actual result, not information about errors.
+When accessing your result, you add ```.result``` to the end of it to specify that you are interested in the actual result, not information about errors.

 ### Running Your Code